 NO LATE HOMEWORK ASSIGNMENTS WILL BE ACCEPTED.
-However, we will drop your lowest homework assignment grade, which can be used to cover missed assignments.
-Note that the lowest homework grade will still appear in Canvas but will not be used to calculate your overall course percentage.
-Answer keys for each homework assignment will be posted immediately after the assignment deadline.
+However, after Exam #1 we will drop your lowest homework assignment grade, after Exam #2 we will drop your two lowest homework assignment grades, and after Exam #3 we will drop your three lowest homework assignment grades.
+These dropped assignments can be used to cover missed assignments.
+Note that the lowest homework grades will still appear in Canvas but will not be used to calculate your overall course percentage.